Adhinayak

 Adhinayak (Captain) is a 2006 Indian Assamese language drama film directed by Jatin Bora.
 The film is the directorial debut of Jatin Bora who himself plays the protagonist.
 The film was released on 17 February 2006 simultaneously at Tezpur, Nagaon and Dhemaji.

 Synopsis

 The story revolves around a mechanic named Raja and his relationships with the other characters.

 Soundtrack

 The music of Adhinayak is composed by Zubeen Garg.

 Lyrics were written by Zubeen Garg, Hemanta Dutta, Manas Robin, Diganta Bharati and Mousam Gogoi.

-The Song "Apun Buli Jakei" was reused from one of Garg's earlier composition in Shudhu Tumi (2004).
+The Song "Apun Buli Jakei" was reused from one of Garg's earlier compositions in the Bengali film Shudhu Tumi (2004), where he sang "Bheja Bheja Smiritir Pathor".